digital-prstv/jrussell.ie/content/pages/about.md

 ## Influences

 If you want to understand where some of my crazy (or less) ideas might come from this reference to my influences may help.
-My tastes in film, TV and books and run a wide gamut but if I was to pin it to one genre it would probably by Science Fiction and Fantasy.
+My tastes in film, TV and books run a wide gamut but if I was to pin it to one genre it would probably by Science Fiction and Fantasy (is that two?).
 There is something about taking you out of a familiar world that really helps to focus on delivering a particular message.
-Perhaps its that fact that everything is strange and anything is possible to ensures that your brain doesn't assume away some important detail by applying one of its many heuristics.
+Perhaps its the fact that everything is strange; anything is possible.
+It ensures that your brain doesn't assume away some important detail with one of its many heuristics.

 ### Podcasts